AllenDowney/EqualityWEF/HALE/data_inventory.md

 - `data/ihme_self_harm_deaths_male.csv`
 - `data/ihme_self_harm_deaths_female.csv`

-**Status**: ⚠️ Downloaded but not yet integrated into model
+**Status**: ✅ Downloaded and integrated into model
 **Relevance**: Self-harm (suicide) is a significant cause of death and contributes to the HALE gender gap.
 Men typically have much higher suicide rates than women in most countries.
 This indicator provides comprehensive self-harm death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
-This is an alternative to the WHO suicide rate indicator (MH_12) which has data for 2000-2021.
-IHME data provides slightly better temporal coverage (starting from 1990) and may have different methodology or data sources.
+This is used in the model instead of the WHO suicide rate indicator (MH_12) which has data for 2000-2021.
+IHME data provides better temporal coverage (starting from 1990) and consistent methodology with other IHME indicators.
+**Model Results**: Suicide importance increased substantially when switching from WHO to IHME data (+139% for Life Expectancy, +42% for HALE), suggesting IHME data captures suicide-related mortality more effectively.
+Suicide ranks #4 in Life Expectancy model and #5 in HALE model.
+See `validation.md` section "Suicide: WHO → IHME" for detailed analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Interpersonal Violence (Homicide) Death Rates (Downloaded)